Annabhau Sathe

 Tukaram Bhaurao Sathe (1 August 1920 – 18 July 1969), popularly known as Anna Bhau Sathe (Marathi pronunciation: [əɳːaːbʱaːu saːʈʰe]), was a social reformer, folk poet, and writer from Maharashtra, India.
 Sathe was a Dalit born into the untouchable community, and his upbringing and identity were central to his writing and political activism.
-Sathe was a Marxist-Ambedkarite mosaic, initially influenced by the communists but he later became an Ambedkarite.
-He is credited as a founding father of 'Dalit Literature' and played vital role in Samyukta Maharashtra Movement.
+Sathe was a Marxist-Ambedkarite, initially influenced by the communists but he later became an Ambedkarite.
+He is credited as a founding father of Dalit literature and played a vital role in the Samyukta Maharashtra Movement.

 Early life

 He was born on 1 August 1920, in Wategaon village, part of present-day Maharashtra's Sangli district, to a family that belonged to the untouchable Matang caste.
 Members of the caste used to play traditional folk instruments in Tamasha performances.

 Annabhau Sathe did not study beyond class four.
 He migrated from Satara to Bombay, present-day Mumbai, in 1931, on foot, over a period of six months, following a drought in the countryside.
 In Bombay, Sathe undertook a range of odd jobs.